-Conjecture 3.19.
-Any finite, bi-Lipshitz group action on a compact 3-manifolds is conjugate to a smooth action.
+Conjecture 3.21.
+Any finite, bi-Lipschitz group action on a compact 3-manifolds is conjugate to a smooth action.

-3.4 Something that cannot be shrunk
+3.5 Something that cannot be shrunk

-Until now we have seen both simple and complicated things that shrank and later in these lectures we're going to through extreme efforts to show that certain other things also shrink.
+I didn't get why punctured Meridean discs are the right notion.
+Until now we have seen both simple and complicated things that shrank and later in these lectures we're going through extreme efforts to show that certain other things also shrink.
 But not everything shrinks as the following example, also due to Bing, shows.

 We consider the decomposition \mathcal{B}2 of S^3 defined by a similar defining sequence as the original Bing decomposition.
 Again, the decomposition consists of a Cantor set worth of continua which are defined as a nested intersection of solid tori and the solid tori are nested in such a way that, at each stage, two of them are place inside one in the previous stage.
-The only difference is in how the two are placed and, basically, the "2" in \mathcal{B}2 means that they go around twice instead of once (see Figure 17).
+The only difference is in how the two are placed and, basically, the "2" in \mathcal{B}2 means that they go around twice instead of once (see Figure 19).